nehalAnsari2000/Equation-Solver-Python-OOP/README.md

 ## Overview

 This project is an advanced equation solver implemented in Python, supporting both linear and quadratic equations.
 It leverages object-oriented programming principles such as encapsulation, abstraction, and subclass initialization.
 By using abstract base classes (`ABC`), it ensures that all equation types follow a structured implementation.
 The project also utilizes the `re` module to enhance equation formatting.
-Additionally, it was developed as part of the freeCodeCamp certification program, highlighting its educational value and adherence to industry standards.
-This solver provides not only solutions but also in-depth equation analysis, making it a valuable mathematical tool.
+Additionally, this project was a part of the Scientific Computing with Python certification on FreeCodeCamp, where I learned about object-oriented programming and class inheritance in Python.

 ## Features